famished-tiger/loxxy/README.md

 Congrats!
 You ran your first `Lox` program with __Loxxy__.

 ### Something beefier?...
 Let's admit it, the hello world example was unimpressive.
-Here another assignment: compute the first 20 elements of the Fibbonacci sequence.
+Next assignment: compute the first 20 elements of the Fibbonacci sequence.
 Here's an answer using the `while` loop construct:

 ```javascript